stefanbuck/github-issue-parser/README.md

 # GitHub Issue Parser

 Use this action to convert issues into a unified JSON structure.
+Read the [Codeless Contributions with GitHub Issue Forms](https://stefanbuck.com/blog/codeless-contributions-with-github-issue-forms) post on my blog.

 ## Setup